-The amount of principal forgiveness allocated to each project will be determined by a number of factors.
-These include affordability, need (priority ranking), and type of project (resolving compliance, etc.).
 603(i)(2) also requires state CWSRF programs to establish affordability criteria.
 The criteria "shall be based on income and unemployment data, population trends, and other data determined relevant by the State".
 Traditionally, affordability has been determined by the CWSRF through a comparison of median household income and annual sewer use charges.
 The new requirements take a broader approach, focusing more on income and employment of the affected population.
 In response, the Alabama CWSRF program will utilize the county poverty rate (a measure that compares household income to the number of persons in the household), county unemployment rate, and statewide population trend to determine if a project is affordable.
-In addition to these measures, the Department also performs a financial analysis to determine a community's coverage ratio (the ratio of revenue to debt), a financial sustainability to determine how much of a typical SRF loan a community can afford and utilization of the Justice40 Mapping Tool to verify disadvantaged communities within large service areas.
+Although this measure will not be used for additional subsidy, it will be tracked and it is hoped that as green infrastructure projects build momentum it may be possible to transition to applying subsidy to projects deemed unaffordable.